frederic-perez/AmE-dictionary/data/dictionary.md

 __upheaval__ _n_ :nine::m: /ʌpˈhi vəl/ A state of violent disturbance and disorder (as in politics or social conditions generally).
 __uphill<sup>1</sup>__ _adj_ :two::hammer: _An uphill task._
 __uphill<sup>2</sup>__ _adv_ _I didn’t have to fight uphill._
-__uphold__ _vt_ :nine::m: (upheld) __3__ To maintain or affirm: _uphold a standard of behavior._ _Syn_ support When you uphold something, you stick up for or support it. _Police officers are paid to uphold the law, and crazy Elvis fans uphold their belief that he’s still alive out there somewhere._ [If you reverse the two parts of this word, you get hold up.
+__uphold__ _vt_ :nine::m: __3__ To maintain or affirm: _uphold a standard of behavior._ _Syn_ support When you uphold something, you stick up for or support it. _Police officers are paid to uphold the law, and crazy Elvis fans uphold their belief that he’s still alive out there somewhere._ [If you reverse the two parts of this word, you get hold up.
 And that’s exactly what upholding is: holding up or supporting an idea or practice.]
 __upholder__ _n_
 __upkeep__ _n_ :six: __1__ Maintenance in proper operation, condition, and repair. _Chalkboards did not require much upkeep._ __2__ The cost of such maintenance.
 __uplifted__ _adj_